MurrayLowisRMIT/IITAssignment03-05-TheTechnocrats/README.md

-#ITT Assignment 02
+#ITT Assignment 03 & 05
-Group 5
+Group 5 - The Technocrats